alloba/book-of-hours-notes/Book Of Hours/books/The World Does not Weep.md

     amount : 1
 tags:
   - book
+lesson:
-lesson: "putrefactions & calcinations"
+  - "lesson: putrefactions & calcinations"
-memory: hindsight
+memory:
+  - "memory: hindsight"
 ---

 # The World Does not Weep